 The Canon FD 50mm f/1.4 is 2/3 of a stop faster, but that comes at the cost of additional weight.
-It is more expensive than the f1.8, but not by much.
+While it is more expensive than the f/1.8, the cost increase isn't that large.

 You'll be able to find 4 different copies of the 50mm f/1.4.
-The "new FD" variant is the newest and lightest out of the choices.
+The "new FD" variant is the newest and lightest, which makes it the best choice.

 Alternative Standard Lenses